Adélie Linux

 and add the hostname after localhost

 .
-For example, if you chose wiiu
+For example, if you chose adelie

 as your hostname:

-127.0.0.1 localhost wiiu
+127.0.0.1 localhost adelie

-::1 localhost wiiu
+::1 localhost adelie

 This prevents lookup delays (~2s freezes) in programs like sudo and X11.